 Anyway here’s a video explaining what happens when the tenure runs out for a leasehold property in the UK.
 I presume it will be the same for leasehold properties in Singapore as our legal system for real estate is rather similar.
 Well, it’s a good reference though.

-Such as the recent en bloc sale of Pearl Bank Apartments and the collective sale of Normanton Park, which are able to offer developers opportunities to redevelop (typically the potential to build more residential units than the current) for greater profits.
+Such as the past en bloc sale of Pearl Bank Apartment and the collective sale of Normanton Park, which are able to offer developers opportunities to redevelop (typically the potential to build more residential units than the current) for greater profits.

 Then again, it doesn’t mean you should totally strike leasehold properties off your buying list.